 Maybe you recognise some of the symptoms above and can identify that you are facing more than just depression or anxiety.
 Perhaps you are worried about a loved one, a friend or colleague?

-In my professional opinion, your recovery, away from stuck patterns that cause you pain towards a pleasurable life, depend on finding a therapist that you can connect with and trust.
+In my professional opinion, your recovery, away from stuck patterns that cause you pain towards a pleasurable life, depends on finding a therapist that you can connect with and trust.
 A therapist who can be real with you, who is prepared to take a risk that may dislike them, as you work through your "projections", often transferred onto the therapist.
 One who doesn’t make you sit in silence, alone with your thoughts.
 In such manner you will feel safe in the knowledge that there is a person who cares enough to refuse to collude with you, providing relief from the wounds of your life's traumas.
 All the therapist needs to have is your best interests at heart, so they can be free to work collaboratively with you, thereby viewing you not as a label or as a set of symptoms, but as an individual.
 Although a range of interventions exist, including DBT, CBT, IPT and Gestalt work, alongside Schema therapy and psychotherapy, it is my belief that regardless of intervention, it is the strength of the therapeutic relationship that is key to recovery.

 "When we are no longer able to change a situation, we are challenged to change ourselves" - Viktor Frankl.